Asana Recovery

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy is considered one of the most effective treatments for both substance use disorder and many mental health disorders.
-Here, CBT helps patients to identify underlying problems, to identify behaviors negatively contributing to substance abuse, and to create and follow through on positive changes in behavior and coping mechanisms.
+Cognitive Behavioral Therapy (CBT) helps patients to identify underlying problems, to identify behaviors negatively contributing to substance abuse, and to create and follow through on positive changes in behavior and coping mechanisms.

 Individual Therapy